flows-network/slack-github-issue-summarizer/README.md

 Click the "Connect/+ Add new authentication" button to authenticate your Slack account.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network` bot on your workspace.
 This workspace is the one you entered into the `slack_workspace` above.
 The Slack channel must be public.

 Once added, close the tab and return to flows.network.
-Click on **Continue**.
+Click **Continue**.

 ### 3 Authenticate GitHub

-Click **Connect** or **+ Add new authentication** button to grant [flows.network](https://flows.network/) access to the GitHub repo to deploy the 🤖.
-You can connect any repo here.
+Click **Connect** or **+ Add new authentication** to grant [flows.network](https://flows.network/) your GitHub access.
+The bot can connect any public GitHub repo.

 [<img width="450" alt="image" src="https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473">](https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473)

 Once done, close the popup window and return to the flow.network page.
-Click on **Deploy**.
+Click **Deploy**.

 ### Wait for the magic!

 This is it!
 You are now on the flow details page waiting for the flow function to build.
 As soon as the flow's status becomes `running`, the bot is ready to summarize issues!
-It will be summoned by commenting trigger phrase and the GitHub repo you want to grasp on the designated channel.
+Comment the trigger phrase in Slack to trigger it.

-## Some notes
+## Note
-- The generation process may take several minutes or longer if there are numerous issues with active discussions or oversized comments in the specified time frame.
+- Summarization might take longer for repositories with extensive discussions or large comments.
-- Each request will summarize a maximum of 10 issues.
+- Each request will provide individual summaries for a maximum of 10 issues.